Elijah Mitchell Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Matchup vs. Chicago

-- The Bears give up 122.1 yards per game on the ground, the NFL's 23rd-ranked rush defense.
+- The Bears allow 122.1 yards per game on the ground, the NFL's 23rd-ranked rush defense.

-- Mitchell and the 49ers will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (five).
+- This year the Bears are ranked seventh in the NFL in rushing touchdowns allowed (five).

 Recent Performances

-- Against the Colts last week, Mitchell rushed 18 times for 107 yards (5.9 yards per attempt) and scored one touchdown.
+- Last week against the Colts, Mitchell picked up 107 yards on 18 carries (averaging 5.9 yards per carry) while scoring one touchdown.

-- During his last three games, Mitchell has 150 rushing yards (50.0 per game) on 27 carries with one touchdown.
+- Mitchell has 150 rushing yards on 27 attempts (50.0 yards per carry) and one touchdown in his last three games.

 Mitchell's San Francisco Teammates